 So when you are considering whether or not to install granite when you are building or replacing the laminate countertops that were in the house when you bought, you need to make sure you understand that it may cost a little more upfront for the granite, but the cost (even if on a budget) will be made up not only in monetary value later on but also in appeal and décor for the house.

-A few key questions are needed to be answered before taking on any kitchen project, especially with pricey countertops.
+A few key questions need to be answered before taking on any kitchen project, especially with pricey countertops.
 Take these into consideration.

 Cost of the Granite Countertops

 You can look at purchasing the granite countertops at a Home Depot or Lowe’s.
 But I’m sure there are local granite companies that sell the proper granite to install in your kitchen.
-Regardless, you need to calculate the going rates (can range from anywhere to $25 to $125 per square foot), depending on what type of granite you are interesting in using (some stone countertops are more rare than others, thus driving the price up for production).
+Regardless, you need to calculate the going rates (which can range from anywhere from $25 to $125 per square foot), depending on what type of granite you are interested in using (some stone countertops are rare than others, thus driving the price up for production).

 Don’t get just one estimate, because many times contractors will reduce their price (if not for the actual granite, but for the labor or materials cost) to get the business.